rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 Ensure that the `cert-file` and `key-file` fields are set as appropriate (Scored)
 <details>
 <summary>Rationale</summary>
-etcd is a highly-available key value store used by Kubernetes deployments for persistent storage of all of its REST API objects.
+etcd is a highly-available key-value store used by Kubernetes deployments for persistent storage of all of its REST API objects.
 These objects are sensitive in nature and should be encrypted in transit.
 </details>

 **Result:** Pass